What Is Product Engagement Score (PES) and How to Improve it to Drive More Revenue

 Step 3.
 Measure growth

-Growth is a fundamental metric within the PES framework, which measures the increase in paid usage of a product over a given period of time.
-Growth is evaluated using a custom-configured version of the quick ratio, which provides a score between 0 and 100 to indicate the net growth of visitors or accounts over a given time period.
+Growth is a fundamental metric within the PES framework, which measures the increase in paid usage of a product over a given period.
+Growth is evaluated using a custom-configured version of the quick ratio, which provides a score between 0 and 100 to indicate the net growth of visitors or accounts over a given period.

 This score is calculated by summing new and recovered Accounts (or Visitors – if your app is free) and dividing it by churned Accounts or Visitors.
 So – in plain English – you divide your new revenue and upgrade/upsell revenue by your lost revenue from churned customers.